Yaelwil/DevOpsCourse/python_project/README.md

 In the Python project, I needed to finish the Polybot bot code.
 I was provided the infrastructure for a Telegram bot and had to write the filter algorithm.
 The Telegram bot receives messages and photographs, and responds accordingly.
 It accepts color photographs and returns black and white photos.
+We used Ngrok to make the tunnel to the app.

 In the project, I decided to implement the following filters: